top of page

 11. What is the Torah?

 c.
-Books of the New Testament are the Torah.
+Books of the New Testament.

 "Torah," translated, means "five scrolls" or "manuscripts."